Gad-MA/Gad-MA.github.io/content/post/hardware_based_encryption/index.md

 $$
 \underbrace{\(\text{Data} \oplus \text{Key}\)}_{\text{Encrypted Data}} \oplus \text{Key} = \text{Data} \oplus 0 = \text{Data}
 $$

+This tells us that XORing bits of data with a key scrambles the data into something unreadable, which we call encrypted data.
+Applying the XOR operation a second time with the same key restores the original data, which we call decrypted data.

 This makes it possible to use XOR both ways, encrypting and decrypting with the same setup.
 The user enters the data and can either use the generated key or set their own via switches.
 Once encrypted, the data is shown on a 7-segment display.
 Hit decrypt, and it flips right back.